Disneyland Resort, Anaheim, CA

 Downtown Disney Construction

-Elsewhere in Downtown Disney, work continues on Black Tap Craft Burgers & Beer and the Ballast Point Brewing Company installations.
+Elsewhere in Downtown Disney, work continues on Black Tap Craft Burgers & Shakes and the Ballast Point Brewing Company installations.
 Additional work walls have been added beside Splitsville in front of the former Build-A-Bear, which will house the Black Tap location (contrary to what I had originally guessed).
 Ballast Point will instead occupy the tenant space formerly used by Ridemakerz but presumably have access to the second floor outdoor deck space above the Disney Dress Store.

 Besides this, the Naples Pizzeria e Ristorante continues its outdoor seating and bar expansion, but there's no noticeable progress from outside the work walls.